NsptPl/cs3337/main_code/README.md

-# this is the main folder
+# v1 of harmony website